Hongyan-Wang/JP_Morgan_Project/README.md

 **Task:** EDA historical data and an extrapolation for an extra year.
 Estimate purchase price at any date in the past and extrapolate for one year into the future.

-**Conclusions**
+### **Conclusions**
-Using Prophet function, the Mean Squred Errors is 0.218;
+> - Using Prophet function, the Mean Squred Errors is 0.218;

-Mean Absolute Error is 0.376
+> - Mean Absolute Error is 0.376

-Prophet can give a relative good prediction of this historical data
+> -Prophet can give a relative good prediction of this historical data

 ## Task 2 - Create a prototype pricing model